 Designs Used

 - This project is made with Design Space files.
-Once on my profile, find the image of the project you want to create, click it to open it up, and then you can make it yourself.
+Once on your profile, find the image of the project you want to create, click it to open it, and then you can customize it yourself.

 NOTE: After I filmed this video, Cricut released a card mat for the Explore and Maker.
 You can see how to use it with cutaway cards here!